 Any business has the ability to waive a contract and I found the lack of empathy and inept customer service to be poor.
 I explained any future membership for any member of my family would be unlikely due to this poor customer service--he said that was unfortunate.
 I would recommend staying away from a membership especially if you are joining as a "New Year's Resolution" because it will be costly to quit--they expect a 3 year contract to be signed with a $200 cancellation fee if New Year's doesn't quite go the way you want it to.

 OKLAHOMA CITY, OKLAHOMA -- I belonged to a small neighborhood fitness center.
 One of the members bought it from the original owner several months ago.
 Equipment began falling into disrepair.
 Apparently whatever custodial attention it got ended with the new ownership.

-DHAKA -- Gold gym is an international brand and why I get my self admitted in the gym. but its really sad and unwanted that the equipment don work properly at all, most of them are out of work. most of them are not working for months. instructor does not take care of the members. some times its so insulting that there gym employee forget how to behave with the members.
-I am really disappointed by the service of gold gym Bangladesh.
-I will appreciate if the Golds Gym International come to Bangladesh and see by their own eye what is happing in Bangladesh gold gym.
+DHAKA -- Gold's gym is an international brand and why I get my self admitted in the gym.
+But it's really sad and unwanted that the equipment don't work properly at all.
+Most of them are out of work.
+Most of them are not working for months.
+Instructor does not take care of the members.
+Some times it's so insulting that there gym employee forget how to behave with the members.
+I am really disappointed by the service of gold's gym Bangladesh.
+I will appreciate if the Gold's Gym International come to Bangladesh and see by their own eye what is happening in Bangladesh gold's gym.